benbuzzelli/sqs-to-s3-download/README.md

-# GFO Processing
+# 3PA SQS and S3 Download

-### Ingest Message and Download Processing
+### SQS monitoring and download from S3
-Micronaut Deployment of Apache Camel for processing incoming satellite data.
+Monitors a SQS queue, and downloads incoming files to the local persistent volume claim